 To log the events that occur within your app, configure the SDK to log the in-app events that interest you.
 Below is a complete list of all of the pre-defined events (grouped by category) that TUNE supports natively, along with the attributes to collect for each event.
 Some attributes are required while others are optional, but we highly recommend collecting these optional attributes whenever possible (the granularity and knowledge gained from analyzing your reports is dependent on how much you log–the more you log, the greater and deeper the insight gained from the collected data).

 - By default, TUNE rejects all duplicate requests for the same event made by the same user/device within a one-hour window.

-- We have a maximum event limit per mobile app of 100 events.
+- For the Attribution Analytics solution only, there is a maximum event limit per mobile app of 100 events.

 - Only the “Reservation” and “Purchase” events measure revenue.
 If you want to measure revenue for other events, you need to enable Revenue Aggregation.